 Among the services offered with white glove are:

-To build trust and increase confidence in your brand as a 3PL, shippers should know that white glove orders will be handled appropriately.
+To build trust and increase confidence in your brand, customers should know that white glove orders will be handled appropriately.

 Key Features of White Glove Logistics